Abbas-Khann/Solidity-Mastery/Absolute-beginner/Blockchain.md

    - constantly checks with other nodes to make sure everyone has the same record of data

-To add a block all nodes must approve that their copy is the same as the copies of other nodes and reach a consensus.Data is entered & updated by the participants of the network.
+To add a block all nodes must approve that their copy is the same as the copies of other nodes and reach a consensus.

+Data is entered & updated by the participants of the network.
 All changes can be written & saved to all involved nodes only after approval by the majority.

 Nodes reach an agreement on what the blockchain looks like at any given moment.🤝

 ### What are the benefits of a distributed network?